 Salut!
 I hope your Memorial Day weekends have been relaxing.
 For those with family members who are veterans or still serving our country, thank you for your service and dedication to our safety.
 For others, be sure to be remember of the significance behind this holiday somewhere between the burgers and beers!
 While everyone has been celebrating the long weekend back in the United States, I’ve also been celebrating this weekend here in Taiwan.
 It’s the annual 端午節, which is also known as the Dragon Boat Festival.
 I won’t bore you with the history of it, but just know there are lots of dragon shaped boat racing and people eat 粽子, also known as sticky rice with meat and beans wrapped in lotus leaves.
 It’s a dim sum classic if you’ve ever tried it.
 Let’s just say the paleo state of mind has been given quite the amount of gray area until I’m home again.

 I’ve decided to call the series of posts to come Tour d’Origine, seeing that this trip post-graduation is all about me returning to my roots, traveling to new cities on my own, and starting a simpler chapter in my life.
-I’ll be taking you with me everywhere I go.
+I’ll be taking you with me everywhere I go starting from my dad’s hometown in Nantou County to my mom’s in Taipei, the capital city of Taiwan.
 Some will be personal, some will be purely exploratory.
 I hope that through my lenses, you’ll be able to see my motherland and parts of Asia from a different politic-free and non-stereotypical way.

 I’ve inserted some Google images of the greatest attractions on this little tropical island.
 I’ve been to many already and will be going to the ones I haven’t in a few weeks!